efung/gnufmuffin.com/colophon.md

 # Photography

-Since January 2015, all photos have been taken on my Sony Xperia Z3 smartphone.
-If I have time and care enough, I mount it on a [GorillaPod][].
+Since January 2015, photos are taken on a smartphone, first a Sony Xperia Z3, then a Google Pixel.
+If I have time and care enough, I mount the phone on a
+[GorillaPod][].
 Prior to that, I used various Canon point and shoots, e.g. PowerShot S110, PowerShot S90, PowerShot A520.
-Most of the time, I take photos of food near a window or outside, because I don't have a lightbox or bother with any sort of controlled lighting.
-One of these days, I'll build a lightbox.
+Most of the time, I take photos of food near a window or outside, but I've recently acquired a [Foldio2](http://orangemonkie.com/foldio2/), a portable lightbox.

-If the photos need post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview.
-[ImageMagick][] is what I use for creating montages.
+If the photos need post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview or on Google Photos.
+For montages, I use [ImageMagick][].

 # Words